1. Who deserves credit?

 4. How was this website created?

 Contemporary street views correspond to camera angles of former photos, even though address naming conventions and house numbers may have changed.
-Scanned photos and photo metadata from the Newark Public Library were uploaded to this WordPress site through the WP All Import plugin.
+Scanned photos and photo metadata from the Newark Public Library Digital Collections were uploaded to this WordPress site through the WP All Import plugin.
 Each of the 2,400 photos were then manually referenced to their contemporary locations through the Travelers’ Map plugin.
 The theme template for this website is Parabola, and the server is HostGator with domain name services through Google Domains and visitor tracking through ClustrMaps.